kdd-lab/2020_Ricciarelli/datasets/readme.md

 # Datasets

 This directory hosts the datasets I used for the tasks that were assigned to me.
+* The file *weighted_academic_graph.txt* represents a weighted multi directed network.
+In this network, every node is a State, while every edge represents a researcher that has tripped from a State to another in a particular year.
+Each edge contains some information about the trip, like the year in which it has taken place and the edge's weight, which represents the number of times the researcher as tripped from State A to State B in that particular year.
-In the *Zenodo* subdirectory you can find the summary statistics for the OpenAIRE Research Graph dumps, that can be downloaded via [this link](https://zenodo.org/record/3516918#.Xnt-mtNKgp9).
+* The *Zenodo* subdirectory contains the summary statistics for the OpenAIRE Research Graph dumps, that can be downloaded via [this link](https://zenodo.org/record/3516918#.Xnt-mtNKgp9).